leviives28/Personal-Portfolio/README.md

 ### Not included
-I purposely have not included the web server config files, nor the database schema.
+I purposely have not included the web server config files, the database schema, nor required packages.

 ### Status